John Marshall Lang: Family

 In 1859 he was married to Hannah Agnes Keith (1840-1921), daughter of Rev Dr Peter Hay Keith of Hamilton.

-They had seven sons and one daughter: his eldest son Marshall Buchanan Lang also served as Moderator, his third son Cosmo Gordon Lang later becoming Archbishop of York.
+They had seven sons and one daughter: his eldest son Marshall Buchanan Lang also served as Moderator, his third son Cosmo Gordon Lang later becoming Archbishop of Canterbury.
 His youngest son David Marshall Lang (1878-1925) is buried in Warriston Cemetery in north Edinburgh.